-Responsibilities include: Research, editorial support for online media content, content development and production, outreach, social media research, strategy, project reporting/evaluation, and general administrative duties for the department.
+Responsibilities include: Research, editorial support for on-line media and print content, content development and production, community engagement, social media research, strategy, reporting/evaluation, and general administrative duties for department projects.
 There will also be opportunities for involvement in creative brainstorming and strategy in terms of the Education Department’s current and future projects, and involvement with on-site workshops and events (research, outreach, prep, and analysis/evaluation).

 - Strong interest in education and public media.

 - Detail-oriented, organized, ability to work both on a team and independently.

 - Basic knowledge of social media platforms is a plus.